-The Global Studies program is a tight-knit, welcoming, diverse community.
-The active Get Global student club hosts social, networking and academic events throughout the year.
+The Global Studies and Geography Department is a tight-knit, welcoming, diverse community.
+The active Get Global student club hosts social, networking, and academic events throughout the year.
 Mu Kappa, Hofstra's chapter of the international geographic honor society Gamma Theta Upsilon, also hosts guest lectures and other events.

 According to a survey with recent graduates from the Department of Global Studies and Geography, 100% responded that an internship was part of their academic experience at Hofstra.

-Recent internships include: Amnesty International, CBS/CBS News, Central American Refugee Center, Foreign Ministry of the Republic of Bulgaria, New York Division of Human Rights, the Permanent Mission of Nigeria to the United Nations, Planned Parenthood, Sustainable Long Island, Voice of America, and the World Youth Alliance.
+Recent internships include: The American Association of Geographers, American Geographical Society, Amnesty International, CBS/CBS News, Central American Refugee Center, Foreign Affairs Ministry of the Republic of Bulgaria, New York Division of Human Rights, the Permanent Mission of Nigeria to the United Nations, Planned Parenthood, Sustainable Long Island, the United Nations Voice of America, and the World Youth Alliance.